pusher/faros/docs/5_migrate.md

 namespaces, follow these steps

-1. Create a new deployment of Faros with the flags `--gittrack-mode=Enabled` and `--clustergittrack-mode=Disabled`, with no namespace (meaning it’ll handle all namespaces)
+1. Create a new deployment of Faros with the flags `--gittrack-mode=Enabled` and `--clustergittrack-mode=Disabled`, with no namespace (meaning it will handle all namespaces)
 2. For each GitTrack, inspect them for `status.ignoredFiles` saying `namespace
 $NAMESPACE is not managed by this GitTrack`